 People often confuse assertiveness with aggression, because it involves sticking up for yourself.
 However, the two are actually quite different.

 Being assertive means not being passive when it matters to you.
 If you not assertive, you lack confidence and you often:

 Through Hypnosis, BWRT, CBT and NLP you can develop skills in assertiveness.
 With these skills, you can change your existing patterns of relating to others and respectfully stand up for your needs.

 With interventions such as BWRT, Hypnosis, CBT or NLP you can remove barriers that hold you back in your life.
-Assertiveness is a skill can be developed with the right guidance and even though you may find it difficult to speak up, with a little practice you can develop greater assertiveness and confidence.
+Assertiveness is a skill that can be developed with the right guidance and even though you may find it difficult to speak up, with a little practice you can develop greater assertiveness and confidence.

 Effective communication involves sending accurate messages to those around us.
 Assertive communication involves clearly expressing what you think, how you feel, and what you want, without demanding that you must have things your way.
 Communicating with confidence involves both verbal and non-verbal aspects.
 Non-Verbal communication includes our eye contact, facial expressions, gestures, posture and body orientation, proximity, humour, as well as our tone and pitch.